A Compact Index for Order-Preserving Pattern Matching

-\item[\lsk:] Log-skewed coding described in~\cite{spe/ManziniR04} (but probably known for a long time).
-Encodes an integer $\ell \in [0,w)$ using at most $|\bin(w-1)|$ bits.
-If $w$ is not a power of two the smallest values in the range $[0,w)$ are encoded using less than $|\bin(w-1)|$ bits.
-The encoding takes at most $\log(w) + \Oh(1)$ bits.
+Summing up, compressing a block of $\Tdelta$ amounts to compressing a sequence of non-negative integers $\ell_1, \ell_2, \ldots, \ell_B$ with the additional information that for each $\ell_i$ both encoder and decoder know an upper bound $w_i\geq \ell_i$.
+We have tested several compressors for this setting and we got the best results using the {\em log-skewed} coder~\cite{spe/ManziniR04}.
+Such an encoder represents an integer $\ell \in [0,w)$ using at most $\lceil\log_2(w)\rceil$ bits, but if $w$ is not a power of two the smallest values in the range $[0,w)$ are encoded using fewer than $\lceil\log_2(w)\rceil$ bits.